uCredit-Dev/ucredit-docs/docs/uCredit/frontend/components/majors.md

 You are given the following information:

-The Humanities and Social Sciences requirement can be satisfied by ANY class which is designated the H area or the S area.
+The Humanities and Social Sciences requirement can be satisfied by **ANY** class which is designated the H area or the S area.
 For the Biomedical Engineering degree, at least 3 credits must come from a class which is Upper Level (300 or 400 level)

-**Task:** Design criteria strings for the Humanities and Social Sciences Distribution
+**Task:** Design criteria strings for the "Humanities and Social Sciences" Distribution

 <details>
 <summary>Click here for Answer</summary>